Monitoring and Evaluating SNAP 2

 National Performance Framework

-In the Scottish public policy context, the Scottish Government’s commitment to human rights is reflected in the National Performance Framework (NPF).
-This includes aNational Outcome to respect, protect and fulfil human rights and live free from discrimination.
+The Scottish Government’s commitment to human rights is shown in the National Performance Framework (NPF), which includes a National Outcome to respect, protect, and fulfil human rights and ensure everyone can live free from discrimination.
+SNAP 2 supports the NPF, and the connection between the two has been carefully mapped during the development of SNAP 2.

 Sustainable Development Goals